-The Cabernet Sauvignon vines found it’s perfect growing conditions in Bordeaux, France on the left bank where it grows in gravel soil with good drainage, good levels of sunlight and warmer temperatures.
+The Cabernet Sauvignon vines found their perfect growing conditions in Bordeaux, France on the left bank where it grows in gravel soil with excellent drainage, good levels of sunlight and warmer temperatures.

 Cabernet Sauvignon by itself is full-bodied, dry with lots of tannins.
-This is why it blends very well with Merlot as it rounds out the sharper tannins that come through.
+This is why the sharply tannic Cab is blended with the softer more subtle Merlot in Bordeaux style wine.
 Left bank Bordeaux is predominantly Cabernet Sauvignon (70-80%) with a blend of Merlot (30-20%).
-Depending on the desires of the winemakers, the wine may also include Cab Franc, Petit Verdot or potentially other choice reds.
+Depending on the desires of the winemakers, the wine may also include Cab Franc, Petit Verdot or other choice reds.

 California Cab – Royalty

 To find 100% Cabernet Sauvignon wine, you’ll have to look to California.
 Cab is King in this part of the world.
-You will also find Bordeaux style wine in California sometimes called left bank blend.
+You will also find Bordeaux style wine in California sometimes called left bank blend or Bordeaux blend.